 Sugar Maple Sap is the star ingredient here at 79%.
 I know, you’re thinking “but my skin isn’t pancake, why am I putting maple syrup on my face?”
-Well a study found that it’s actually full of antioxidant polyphenols, plus maple sap molecules are smaller than water molecules which makes them easier to absorb!
+Well a study1 found that it’s actually full of antioxidant polyphenols, plus maple sap molecules are smaller than water molecules which makes them easier to absorb!
 Unfortunately there aren’t too many other studies out there, but it looks like a promising ingredient.

 Wheat Flour Extract, Rice Bran Extract, and Rice Extract are all ingredients from whole grains, which in general provide some antioxidant and anti-inflammatory properties.
 The bran can also include minerals, fatty acids, and moisturizing polysaccharides.

-Chestnut extract is another lesser seen ingredient but studies have shown that its antioxidant properties are on par with vitamin e while providing a hydration boost to the skin.
+Chestnut extract is another lesser seen ingredient but studies2 have shown that its antioxidant properties are on par with vitamin e while providing a hydration boost to the skin.
 Research also found it can protect the skin against UV damage.

 Other antioxidant ingredients: grape fruit extract, centella asiatica extract